 The Boards component of the NGINX Ingress Controller template’ includes built-in graph boards that visualize HTTP response codes and errors, traffic volume, response times, and even a specified percentile of a set of values.

 All template components give instant visibility into your application logs, and are customizable to meet your needs.
-You can read more in the LogDNA documentation for further guidance on setting up the NGINX Ingress Controller template.
+You can read more in the Mezmo documentation for further guidance on setting up the NGINX Ingress Controller template.

 The Views, Boards, and Screens components of the Windows Security template provide a window into the security state of your system.